vippsas/vipps-developers/vipps-getting-started.md

-When the _Merchant Agreement_ is approved and your product order is sent, you (or the user associated with the order) will receive an email with the name and serial number of your test sale unit, along with credentials for logging into the Vipps Merchant Test (MT) app.
+When the _Merchant Agreement_ is approved and your product order is sent, you (or the user associated with the order) will receive an email with the name and serial number of your test sales unit, along with credentials for logging into the Vipps Merchant Test (MT) app.
 Now, you can start testing with the Vipps APIs.

 When your product order is approved, you will get an email stating that you can